A Guide to 13 Most Popular Japanese Language Exams

 Test Centers and Exam Dates of J-Test

-- They manage 6 times yearly: January, March, May, July, September, and November.
-In some places, it only takes place thrice a year.
+• They meet 6 times per year: January, March, May, July, September, and November.
+In some places, it occurs only three times a year.

 5. Nihongo Kentei

-Most Japanese language learners outside Japan may not have heard of the Nihongo Kentei test.
-That is because this test was designed only for native Japanese speakers.
+Most Japanese language learners outside Japan may not be familiar with the Nihongo Kentei test.
+This is because the test was designed solely for native Japanese speakers.

 As you’d expect, the difficulty level of Nihongo Kentei is much higher than that of other Japanese tests, such as JLPT or NAT.
-Nihongo Kentei Iinkai runs this exam twice yearly (June and November), only in Japan.
+Nihongo Kentei Iinkai administers this exam twice yearly (in June and November), only in Japan.

 This test has a wide range of topics and covers unique aspects of the Japanese language.
 It includes six types of questions:

-The questions target challenging features of Japanese, like honorifics, tricky grammar, advanced Kanji, and extended vocabulary.
+The questions target challenging features of Japanese, such as honorifics, complex grammar, advanced Kanji, and extensive vocabulary.

 Unlike the JLPT’s MCQ format, the Nihongo Kentei uses written answers.
 That is because it targets native speakers, so levels are more complex.
 The test does not include listening and speaking sections.

-Anyone from school-going students to working professionals can take this test if the candidate is native.
-It benefits those aiming to master advanced parts like Keigo.
+Anyone from school-going students to working professionals can take this test if they are native speakers.
+It benefits those aiming to master advanced forms such as Keigo.

-Most foreign Japanese learners try the JLPT at some point, but most Japanese people never take the Nihongo Kentei.
-Roughly 300,000 test takers yearly represent a tiny fraction of Japan’s 125 million population.
+Most foreign learners of Japanese attempt the JLPT at some point, but most Japanese people never take the Nihongo Kentei.
+Approximately 300,000 test takers annually constitute a small fraction of Japan’s 125 million population.

 Passing a certain level of Nihongo Kentei can be helpful in some cases.
 Some educational institutions offer academic credits for it.
 You can also get bonus points for a job requiring good Japanese language mastery.